Do Cats Need Sunlight For Their Health?

 Is Sunbathing Safe for Cats?

-However, if cats get exposure to direct sunlight they can develop skin problems such as sunburn or cancers.
-As loving pet owners, it is therefore important that we try to protect our cat’s exposed skin areas, especially their hairless ears, nose and eyes.
-Risk can be minimised by applying UV filtering films on windows, providing covered outdoor areas or keeping cats indoors during the hottest part of the day, and applying non-toxic sunscreen to noses and ears.
+However, if cats expose themselves to direct sunlight, they can develop skin problems such as sunburn or solar induced skin cancer.
+As loving pet owners, it is therefore important that we try to protect our cat’s sensitive skin areas, especially their hairless ears, nose, and eyes.
+You can minimize risk by applying UV filtering films on windows, providing covered outdoor areas or keeping cats indoors during the hottest part of the day, and applying non-toxic sunscreen to their noses and ears.

 Can a Cat Suffer from Sunburn from Too Much Sun Exposure?

 Yes, cats can suffer from sunburn due to excessive sun exposure.
-While cats typically move out of the sun when they get too warm, on cooler days sunlight still has high levels of harmful UV rays which harm their skin.
+While cats typically move out of the sun when they get too warm, on cooler days the high levels of harmful UV rays in the sunlight can still harm their skin.
 The length of time a cat stays in the sun, the time of year, the level of UV in the country or location, the thickness and length of fur, and the lightness of a cat’s exposed skin areas can all affect how quickly a cat will get sunburnt.

 What are the Symptoms of Sunburn in Cats?